Aliases for PIGA Gene

 GeneCards Summary for PIGA Gene

 PIGA (Phosphatidylinositol Glycan Anchor Biosynthesis Class A) is a Protein Coding gene.
 Diseases associated with PIGA include Multiple Congenital Anomalies-Hypotonia-Seizures Syndrome 2 and Paroxysmal Nocturnal Hemoglobinuria 1.
-Among its related pathways are Metabolism and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
+Among its related pathways are Metabolism of proteins and Metabolism.
 Gene Ontology (GO) annotations related to this gene include phosphatidylinositol N-acetylglucosaminyltransferase activity and UDP-glycosyltransferase activity.
 An important paralog of this gene is ALG11.

 UniProtKB/Swiss-Prot Summary for PIGA Gene